BarRaider/barraider.github.io/icue.md

 <a href="https://www.twitch.tv/barraider/" alt="@BarRaider"><img src="/images/twitch.png" height="32" width="32"/></a>
 <a href="https://twitter.com/realBarRaider" alt="@realBarRaider"><img src="/images/brtwit.png" height="32" width="32"/></a>
 </div>

 ### For help, ideas and feature requests join my [Discord channel](http://discord.barraider.com) <a href="http://discord.barraider.com"><img src="/images/discord.png" class="discord-img" height="32" width="32"></a>

-### Download

-* Plugin is now available to download straight from the Stream Deck store (Press the "More Actions" button on the Bottom-Right of the Stream Deck app).